Birds of Prey (2020 film): Plot

-At the park, Montoya confronts Harley, but Harley kicks her out of a window.
-Zsasz arrives and tranquilizes Harley before holding Dinah at gunpoint, but he is killed by Helena, who reveals Zsasz was the last of her family's killers.
-Montoya returns and reveals that Sionis was the true mastermind behind the Bertinellis's massacre.
+At the park, Montoya confronts Harley, but is kicked out of a window.
+Zsasz arrives and tranquilizes Harley before holding Dinah at gunpoint, but he is killed by Helena, who reveals he was the last of her family's killers.
+Montoya returns and reveals that Roman was the true mastermind behind the Bertinellis’ massacre.
 He had them killed trying to get the diamond.
-A stand-off ensues until they realize Sionis has arrived with a small army of masked criminals.
-Using Harley's old gear, the makeshift team withstand and repel their attack.
-During the battle, Cassandra is captured by Sionis, while Dinah reveals her metahuman ability of supersonic-level screaming, defeating several of Sionis' mobsters.
-Harley gives chase on roller skates, and with assistance from Helena, the pair pursue Sionis.
-At a nearby pier, Sionis prepares to kill Cassandra, who pulls the ring from a grenade that she took from Harley's weapons chest.
-Harley throws Sionis off the pier just before the grenade detonates, killing him.
+A stand-off ensues until they realize Roman has arrived with a small army of masked criminals.
+Using Harley's old gear, the makeshift team of five women withstand and repel the attack.
+During the battle, Cass is captured by Roman, while Dinah reveals her metahuman ability of supersonic-level screaming, defeating several of the mobsters.
+Harley gives chase on roller skates, and with assistance from Helena, the pair pursue Roman.
+At a nearby pier, Roman prepares to kill Cass, who pulls the ring from a grenade that she took from Harley's weapons chest.
+Harley throws him off the pier just before the grenade detonates, tearing him apart and killing him.

-In the aftermath of destroying Sionis' criminal empire, Montoya quits the GCPD.
-Using the money within the accounts hidden inside the diamond, Helena joins with Dinah and Montoya in establishing a team of vigilantes called the Birds of Prey.
-Harley and Cassandra escape, selling the diamond itself to a pawn shop and starting their own business.
+In the aftermath of destroying Roman's criminal empire, Montoya quits the GCPD.
+Using the money from the accounts hidden inside the diamond, Helena joins Dinah and Montoya in establishing a team of vigilantes called the Birds of Prey.
+Harley and Cass escape, selling the diamond itself to a pawn shop and starting their own business.